GE CEO Immelt says still expects to close Alstom deal

 "We know how to work with governments.
 We have an impeccable reputation in France," Immelt said.
 "I don’t sit here and say, 'God, I’m surprised.'
 We’ve done this before."

-In initially detailing GE's bid, Immelt signaled in a letter the company was willing to work with the government in certain areas.
+In initially detailing GE's bid, Immelt signalled in a letter the company was willing to work with the government in certain areas.

 The company has said it is talking with French investors about ventures or other investments in Alstom's offshore wind and hydro power assets, as outlined in Immelt's letter.